 The only exceptions to this are where:

 We operate an Information Security Management System and use technical and organisational security measures to protect the personal data supplied by you and managed by us against manipulation, loss, destruction and unauthorised access by third-parties.
-Our security measures are externally audited, by BSI, and are continually improved in line with technological developments.
+Our security measures are continually improved in line with technological developments.

 Use of “cookies”.